-A. The words and terms of this Intergovernmental Agreement are intended to have their usual meaning unless a specific or more limited meaning is associated with their usage pursuant to the HSC, Title 6.

-- 1. "Abuse" means provider practices that are inconsistent with sound fiscal, business, or medical practices, and result in an unnecessary cost to the Medicaid program, or in reimbursement for services that are not medically necessary or that fail to meet professionally recognized standards for health care.
+- A. The words and terms of this Intergovernmental Agreement are intended to have their usual meaning unless a specific or more limited meaning is associated with their usage pursuant to the HSC, Title 6. - 1.
+"Abuse" means provider practices that are inconsistent with sound fiscal, business, or medical practices, and result in an unnecessary cost to the Medicaid program, or in reimbursement for services that are not medically necessary or that fail to meet professionally recognized standards for health care.
 It also includes beneficiary practices that result in unnecessary cost to the Medicaid program. - 2.
 "Adolescents" means beneficiaries between the ages of twelve and under the age of twenty-one. - 3.
 "Administrative Costs" means the Contractor's actual direct costs, as recorded in the Contractor's financial records and supported by source documentation, to administer the program or an activity to provide service to the DMC program.
 Administrative costs do not include the cost of treatment or other direct services to the beneficiary.
 Administrative costs may include, but are not limited to, the cost of training, programmatic and financial audit reviews, and activities related to billing.
-Administrative costs may include Contractor's overhead per the approved indirect cost rate proposal pursuant to OMB Omni-Circular and the State Controller's Office Handbook of Cost Plan Procedures. - 4.
-"Appeal" is the request for review of an adverse benefit determination. - 5.
-"Adverse benefit determination" means, in the case of an MCO, PIHP, or PAHP, any of the following: - (1) The denial or limited authorization of a requested service, including determinations based on the type or level of service, requirements for medical necessity, appropriateness, setting, or effectiveness of a covered benefit. - (2) The reduction, suspension, or termination of a previously authorized service. - (3) The denial, in whole or in part, of payment for a service. - (4) The failure to provide services in a timely manner, as defined by the state - (5) The failure of an MCO, PIHP, or PAHP to act within the timeframes provided in § 438.408(b)(1) and (2) regarding the standard resolution of grievances and appeals. - (6) For a resident of a rural area with only one MCO, the denial of an enrollee's request to exercise his or her right, under § 438.52(b)(2)(ii), to obtain services outside the network. - (7) The denial of an enrollee's request to dispute a financial liability, including cost sharing, copayments, premiums, deductibles, coinsurance, and other enrollee financial liabilities.
+Administrative costs may include Contractor's overhead per the approved indirect cost rate proposal pursuant to OMB Omni-Circular and the State Controller's Office Handbook of Cost Plan Procedures.

+- 4. "Adverse benefit determination" means, in the case of an MCO, PIHP, or PAHP, any of the following: - (1) The denial or limited authorization of a requested service, including determinations based on the type or level of service, requirements for medical necessity, appropriateness, setting, or effectiveness of a covered benefit. - (2) The reduction, suspension, or termination of a previously authorized service. - (3) The denial, in whole or in part, of payment for a service. - (4) The failure to provide services in a timely manner, as defined by the state - (5) The failure of an MCO, PIHP, or PAHP to act within the timeframes provided in § 438.408(b)(1) and (2) regarding the standard resolution of grievances and appeals. - (6) For a resident of a rural area with only one MCO, the denial of an enrollee's request to exercise his or her right, under § 438.52(b)(2)(ii), to obtain services outside the network. - (7) The denial of an enrollee's request to dispute a financial liability, including cost sharing, copayments, premiums, deductibles, coinsurance, and other enrollee financial liabilities. - 5.
+"Appeal" is the request for review of an adverse benefit determination. - "ASAM Assessment" means an assessment that utilizes the published ASAM criteria for the purpose of determining a level of care. - 7.
+"ASAM Criteria-Medical Necessity" pertains to necessary care for biopsychosocial severity and is defined by the extent and severity of problems in all six multidimensional assessment areas of the patient.
+It should not be restricted to acute care and narrow medical concerns (such as severity of withdrawal risk as in Dimension 1); acuity of physical health needs (as in Dimension 2); or Dimension 3 psychiatric issues (such as imminent suicidality).
+Rather, "medical necessity" encompasses all six assessment dimensions so that a more holistic concept would be "Clinical Necessity," "necessity of care," or "clinical appropriateness."